esbmc/esbmc/src/python-frontend/README.md

 The translation of Python code starts by parsing .py files into an AST.
 This is achieved using the [ast](https://docs.python.org/3/library/ast.html) and [ast2json](https://pypi.org/project/ast2json/) modules, which generate the AST in JSON format.
 The process runs alongside the Python interpreter, producing a JSON file for each Python file, including imported modules.

-The main advantage of this approach is that it utilizes a native Python module, ensuring adherence to the language.
+This approach's main advantage is that it utilizes a native Python module, ensuring adherence to the language.

 ## Type Annotation